 - 100 WRITTEN RHETORIC.
 F and S, core.
 A study of written English rhetoric, with many formal exercises and papers.
-Staff. - 200 Introduction to Literature.
+Staff. - 200 INTRODUCTION TO LITERATURE.
 F and S, core.
 A study of the forms and genres of literature, with critical exercises and selected readings.
 Staff. - 225 CHILDREN'S LITERATURE.
-F and S. A course designed to develop a knowledge of and an interest in good literature on the elementary level.
+F. and S. A course designed to develop a knowledge of and an interest in good literature on the elementary level.
 The development of skill in storytelling on the part of the elementary teacher is emphasized.
 Mrs. Zylstra. - 300 A SURVEY OF ENGLISH LITERATURE.
 F, core.
 A comprehensive study of English literature from Chaucer through Pope.
 The course is conducted intensively in the major authors rather than inclusively.
-Miss Ten Harmsel, Mr. Tiemersma. - 301 A SURVEY OF ENGLISH LITERA-TURE.
+Staff. - 301 A SURVEY OF ENGLISH LITERA-TURE.
 S, core.
 A continuation of 300.
 The course proceeds from Johnson through Eliot.
-Miss Ten Harmsel, Mr. Tiemersma. - 302 Medieval English Literature.
+Staff. - 302 MEDIEVAL ENGLISH LITERATURE.
 F, core.
 A study of Chaucer's Canterbury Tales and Troilus and Criseyde as reflecting Chaucer's literary genius and the major cultural phenomena of his time.
-Supplementary study in translation of Beowulf, Gawain and the Green Knight, and portions of Piers Plowman.
-Mr. Timmerman. - 303 SHAKESPEARE.
+Supplementary study in translation of Beowulf, Gawain and the Green

+- Knight, and portions of Piers Plowman.
+Mr. Timmerman, Mr. Van't Hul. - 303 SHAKESPEARE.
 F and S, core.
 A study of selected works of William Shakespeare.
 Staff. - 304 ENGLISH LITERATURE OF THE SIXTEENTH CENTURY.
 S, core.
 A study of the lyricists and sonneteers, the prose writers, and the dramatists (exclusive of Shakespeare).
 An intensive study of the poetry of Spenser and the drama of Marlowe.
-Mr. S. Wiersma. - 305 English Literature of the Seventeenth Century.
+Mr. Van't Hul. - 305 ENGLISH LITERATURE OF THE SEVENTEENTH CENTURY.
 F, core.
-A

-- study of important poetry and prose in England from Donne to Dryden, with particular emphasis upon the poetry of Donne, Herbert, Vaughan, Traherne, and Herrick, and upon the prose of Donne, Browne, and Taylor.
-Mr. S. Wiersma. - 306 MILTON AND DRYDEN.
+A study of important poetry and prose in England from Donne to Dryden, with particular emphasis upon the poetry of Donne, Herbert, Vaughan, Traherne, and Herrick, and upon the prose of Donne, Browne, and Taylor.
+Not offered 1968-69. - 306 MILTON AND DRYDEN.
 S, core.
 An intensive study of the poetry and prose of John Milton, and a briefer study of John Dryden to demonstrate the form in which the Miltonic influence enters the mainstream of English literature.
-Marvell will be studied concurrently.
+Marvell will also be studied concurrently.
 Staff. - 307 ENGLISH LITERATURE OF THE EIGHTEENTH CENTURY.
-S, core.
-A study of English poetry and prose in the eighteenth century, with emphasis on the neo-classicists, Pope, Addison, Swift, and Johnson, and a study of the beginnings of the romantic outlook in Gray, Thomson, and Cowper.
+F, core.
+A study of English poetry and prose in the eigtheenth century, with emphasis on the neo-classicists, Pope, Addison, Swift, and Johnson, and a study of the beginnings of the romantic outlook in Gray, Thomson, and Cowper.
 Textbook, collateral readings, and reports.
-Mr. Van Der Weele. - 308 ENGLISH LITERATURE OF THE NINETEENTH CENTURY.
+Mr. Van Der Weele.

+308 ENGLISH LITERATURE OF THE NINETEENTH CENTURY.
 F, core.
-A study of the Romantic writers of England in both poetry and prose, with intensive critical work on Wordsworth, Carlyle, and Coleridge.
-Mr. Kroese, Mr. Van Der Weele. - 309 ENGLISH LITERATURE OF THE NINETEENTH CENTURY.
+A study of the Romantic writers of England in both poetry and prose, with intensive critical work on the early Browning; Wordsworth, Carlyle, and Coleridge.
+Mr. Kroese, Mr. Tiemersma.

+309 ENGLISH LITERATURE OF THE NINETEENTH CENTURY.
 S, core.
 A continuation of 308.
 A study of the Victorian writers of England in both poetry and prose, with intensive critical work on Tennyson, Browning, and Arnold among the poets, and Arnold, Newman, Huxley, and Ruskin among the prose writers.
+Mr. Harper, Mr. Tiemersma.

-Mr. Tiemersma. - 310 AMERICAN LITERATURE.
+310 AMERICAN LITERATURE.
 F, core.
 A study of important writings in the colonial and revolutionary periods, with emphasis upon the culture and writings of the New England group.
+Staff.

-Staff. - 311 AMERICAN LITERATURE.
+311 AMERICAN LITERATURE.
 S, core.
 A continuation of 310.
 Intensive study of Whitman and Twain.
-A survey of the realistic movement, the new poetry, and important twentieth-century fiction and criticism.
+A survey of the realistic movement, the new poetry, and important twentieth century fiction and criticism.
 Staff.

 312 AMERICAN LITERARY CLASSICS.
-F and S, core.
+S, core.
 A critical study of American masterpieces as the literary embodiment of the evolving minds, ways, and values of the American cultural process.
 Emphasis upon eight major authors.
-Not open to students who have had 310 or 311 or to English majors.
-Mr. Walhout
+Staff.